Gageco/gagecoMain/index.md

 #### Programming Languages

-I have eight years of practical programming experience both inside and outside the classroom.
-I am able to write programs in a variety of languages including Python, Go, Javascript, Java, C++, C,  as well as  HTLM/CSS and Solidity, though not quite programming languages.
+I have seven years of practical programming experience both inside and outside the classroom.
+I am able to write programs in a variety of languages including Python, Go, Javascript, Java, C++, C,  as well as  HTLM/CSS and Solidity.
+I also have used Raspberry Pi's and Arduino's extensively for personal and professional projects.

 #### Software Experience
 I am able to put together webservers, REST APIs, automated systems, and embedded system applications and machine learning.
 Examples of these are showcased in various forms on my [Github](https://github.com/gageco).